10 Best Things to Do in Yellowstone and Beyond

 Take a paddling trip near lakeside geysers, or raft down one of the nearby rivers.
 There are rafting trips available near all the entrances to the park.
 To help you choose, we’ve compiled a Top 5 rafting rivers list.

 One of the best ways to experience the Yellowstone region is by spending a night or more under the stars.
 You can stay at one of the many campsites inside the park, at a nearby campground outside the park or camp in the backcountry.
 Read our tips for RVers.

 Yellowstone is smack in the middle of cowboy country so don your boots and hat and go with it.
-Watch a rodeo, attend an Old West gun fight or stay at a guest ranch.
-Explore Yellowstone on horseback and ride past wildlife, valleys, and rivers.
-Eat at an Old West cookout.
-Or learn about a famous, real-life cowboy at the Buffalo Bill Center of the West in Cody, Wyo.
+Explore Yellowstone on horseback and ride past wildlife, valleys, and rivers or eat at an Old West cookout.
+In nearby towns, watch a rodeo, attend an Old West gun fight, stay at a guest ranch or learn about a famous, real-life cowboy at the Buffalo Bill Center of the West in Cody, Wyo.